 If your appointment was scheduled through a doctor’s office, please contact the doctor’s office directly to cancel or reschedule your appointment.
 If you scheduled your appointment through the Kensington Screening Clinic, please call us at 416-928-9511.

 Before you arrive for your colonoscopy you need to cleanse your system.
 To do this, we recommend Bi-PegLyte.
 This laxative mixture is available over-the-counter, but can be purchased with a prescription for insurance purposes.
-In addition, if you are older than 65, Ontario Drug Benefits will cover the prescription.
+In addition, if you are under 25 or older than 65, Ontario Drug Benefits will cover the prescription.

 Read the following instructions for taking Bi-PegLyte